-\begin{remark} The hypothesis of a polycycle is not necessary.
-In fact if we drop this and suppose only a heteroclinic connection between saddles, then again all this section holds and thus we can define the displacement function as,
+\begin{remark} Within this section, the hypothesis of a polycycle is not necessary.
+In fact, if we assume only a heteroclinic connection between saddles, then we can define the displacement function as